 Chairman of the Board of Supervisors

 COUNTERSIGNED:

 Clerk of the Board of Supervisors Treasurer-Tax Collector of the County of Riverside

 (FORM OF CERTIFI CATE OF AUTHENTICATION)

-This bond is one of the bonds described in the Bond Resolution referred to herein which has been authenticated and registered on, 2015.
+This bond is one of the bonds describeen authenticated and registered on bed in the Bond Resolution referred to herein which has, 2015.

 U.S. BANK NATIONAL ASSOCIATION, as Paying Agent

 By:

 Authorized Representative

 (FORM O F LEGAL OPINION)

 opinion rendered by Stradling Yocca Carlson & Rauth, a the issuance of, and dated as of the date of the original ile in my office.

 Clerk of the Board of Supervisors of the County of Riverside